 Why provide a first aid at work course?

-If someone suffers a medical emergency or gets hurt at work, it can take time to get medical help.
-Time in such an emergency scenario one cannot afford.
-Acting accordingly in the very time for an ambulance or medical assistance to arrive is extremely important.
-Consistently it has shown to make a positive contribution in an emergency first aid situation.
-In such scenarios, whether it's a serious injury or illness or something less pressing, it would be prudent to have trained personnel who are competent in first aid to help.
+If someone suffers a medical emergency or gets hurt at work, it can, unfortunately, take time to get medical help.
+Sadly time in such an emergency scenario we cannot afford.
+On a positive note, acting accordingly at the very time for an ambulance or medical assistance arrives is extremely important.
+Consistently it has been shown to make a positive contribution in an emergency first aid situation.
+In such scenarios, whether it’s a serious injury or illness or something less pressing, it would be prudent to have trained personnel who are competent in first aid to help no doubt.
 People who know what to do.
 People at the very least with basic first aid skills.
 Fortunately, employees in the UK can attend a First Aid at Work course ultimately playing a significant role in reducing risk and importantly saving lives.

 First Aid at Work is a course covering accidents and emergencies that could happen in the workplace.
-If you happen to employ someone with a health condition, it's ever so important.
-The course is ideal for people aged 16 and over, and covers a broad range of accidents, injuries and illnesses.
+For instance, if you happen to employ someone with a health condition, it’s ever so important.
+The course is ideal for people aged 16 and over and covers a broad range of accidents, injuries and illnesses.

-If someone has a seizure or heart attack, you'll be taught to recognise it.
+If someone has a seizure or heart attack, you’ll be taught to recognise it.
 Angina, asthma, strokes, allergic reactions and diabetes are all covered.
-Attendees also learn about how to assess a casualty, monitor their condition, record and report accidents, and how to control hazardous substances.
+In addition, attendees also learn about how to assess a casualty, monitor their condition, record and report accidents, and how to control hazardous substances.